w3c/epub-rs-bugs/README.md

-# Specification 'epub-rs-bugs'
+# Repository for EPUB 3 Reading Systems bugs

-This is the repository for epub-rs-bugs.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for EPUB 3 Reading Systems bugs.